Eksoss/ncBuilder/README.md

 # ncBuilder
 netCDF4 tool to help creating new files from scratch, and loading variables from existing ones.

-## version 0.0.5
-- Added ncHelper, which contains load_time, get_lats_lons and get_idx_pos

-## version 0.0.3
-- Modified function names to use snake_style pattern
-- Comments added to the main functions
-- Example updated to follow the new patterns

 ## example
 ```